Tag Conference Vienna 2025

 The Literature Museum of the Austrian National Library is housed in the historic Grillparzerhaus, an 18th century Baroque building that once accommodated the Imperial Court Archives.
 The museum installation retains the original furnishings and interior style, and includes among its features a display on the figure of Kyselak.

-Kyselak was employed as a civil servant at the Archives, although in a different building, as the institution moved into its current home only shortly after his death.
+Kyselak was employed as a civil servant at the Archives, although in a different building, as the institution moved into what is now the museum only shortly after his death.

 Bezirksmuseum Mariahilf

 Located in a protected early 20th-century Art Nouveau building, the Bezirksmuseum Mariahilf is a City of Vienna District Museum dedicated to preserving the cultural heritage of the Mariahilf quarter.
-It houses a large scale model that recreates the district as it was in Kyselak’s time.
+Lectures will be held beside an expansive 1:60 scale model built between 1887 and 1904 that recreates the district as it was during Kyselak’s time.

 SCHEDULE